 Epidermal Growth Factor Receptor (EGFR) and ErbB3 receptor tyrosine kinase:

-Many studies have shown these and other cytokines to be elevated at lesion sites and in the Cerebrospinal fluid of multiple sclerosis (MS) patients, with similar findings in animal models [R].
+Multiple sclerosis is a disease that causes demyelination.
+Some studies have shown these and other cytokines to be elevated at lesion sites and in the Cerebrospinal fluid of multiple sclerosis (MS) patients, with similar findings in animal models.
+More human studies are needed .

 4) EMF Exposure